 - It is visually extremely appealing to young children.
 The website is colorful and engaging, and offers stickers and filters that are a lot of fun to use.
 This means your child will want it.

-- The peer pressure to have it will make your child want this.
+- The peer pressure to have it could make your child want this.
 It might become a situation where your child won’t even fit in if they don’t have it.

 - The use of social media at young ages will become more normalized.